damagefilter/Cuboids/README.md

    must display the following acknowledgement:
    This product includes software developed by the PlayBlack.

-4. Neither the name of PlayBlack/Christoph Ksoll nor the names of its contributors may be used to endorse or promote products derived from this software without specific prior written permission.
+4. Neither the name of PlayBlack nor the names of its contributors may be used to endorse or promote products derived from this software without specific prior written permission.

-THIS SOFTWARE IS PROVIDED BY CHRISTOPH KSOLL ''AS IS'' AND ANY EXPRESS OR IMPLIED WARRANTIES, INCLUDING, BUT NOT LIMITED TO, THE IMPLIED WARRANTIES OF MERCHANTABILITY AND FITNESS FOR A PARTICULAR PURPOSE ARE DISCLAIMED.
+THIS SOFTWARE IS PROVIDED BY PLAYBLACK ''AS IS'' AND ANY EXPRESS OR IMPLIED WARRANTIES, INCLUDING, BUT NOT LIMITED TO, THE IMPLIED WARRANTIES OF MERCHANTABILITY AND FITNESS FOR A PARTICULAR PURPOSE ARE DISCLAIMED.
 IN NO EVENT SHALL CHRISTOPH KSOLL BE LIABLE FOR ANY